miles-no/paycheck/README.md

 To calculate the pay for a given employee, you need to know the following:

-Project + task.
+Project + activity.
 How many hours and at what rate.

 Each employee has some variables that are used to calculate the pay:

-- Yearly fixed salary
+- Yearly fixed salary (Fetched from xledger)
-- Self-cost factor
+- Self-cost factor (Stored in a table)
-- Provision percentage
+- Provision percentage (Stored in a table)

 The above can be edited by the manager.